 Expected impact 4.2:Communities’ resilience to drought and climate change is increased.

-Strategic objective 5: To generate global environmental and health benefits through effective implementation of United Nations Convention (relating to peace, environment and children rights) ratified for the sake of children
+Strategic objective 5: To generate global environmental and health and security benefits through effective implementation of United Nations Convention (relating to peace, environment and children rights) ratified for the sake of children

 Expected impact 5.1 Sustainable land management and the combat against DLDD contribute to the conservation and the sustainable use of biodiversity and addressing climate change.

 Expected impact 5.2 Children and stakeholder’s mobilization against violent extremism and radicalization contribute to the reduction of 80% of children and young soldiers and their successful social reintegration.

 Expected impact 5.3 Synergies with other multilateral environmental and health agreements and processes are enhanced.